Tech-at-DU/Flask-Playlister/P12-Deleting-Comments/content.md

 >
 > Reflect on what you've learned so far.
 How does it relate to the content in the rest of the course?
 What will you take with you?

-# Feedback and Review - 2 minutes
+# Feedback and Playlist - 2 minutes

 **We promise this won't take longer than 2 minutes!**